numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The implementation of the common dtype (instance) has some overlap with casting.
-Casting from a specific dtype (Float64) to a String needs to find the correct string length (a step that is mainly necessary for flexible dtypes).
+Casting from a specific dtype (Float64) to a String needs to find the correct string length (a step that is mainly necessary for parametric dtypes).

 We propose the following implementation: